Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: The dissipative kinks and shocks

 The constraint for the travelling wave asymptotic boundary conditions is the inequality

 Inequality (\ref{bb}) can be explicitly presented as

 For $\gamma>0,\beta\geq 0$, the condition (\ref{6b}) means just $|V_1|>|V_2|$.

 The point $V=V_1$ should be the position of unstable equilibrium.
 The point $V=V_2$ can be the point of either stable, or unstable equilibrium.
-(We met with similar dichotomy while studying travelling waves with finite support in Josephson transmission line \cite{kogan4}).
+(We met with similar dichotomy while studying localised travelling waves in Josephson transmission line \cite{kogan4}).
 The waves corresponding to the stable equilibrium at the point $V=V_2$ we called the shocks, to the unstable equilibrium -- the kinks.